 The Remuneration Committee intended to propose, if necessary, a revision of its remuneration policy in 2021.
 After careful consideration, the Committee concluded that it would not endorse any revisions this year.
 Revisions would primarily have comprised adjustments resulting from the recently conducted remuneration benchmark exercise undertaken to assess the competitiveness of the Management Board's and senior management's remuneration compared to industrial companies in the same sector.
+However, for all the compensation elements, the Management Board remuneration falls within a competitive range of +/-20% around the median market levels payable within the reference groups, which is in line with our current remuneration policy.
+The Remuneration Committee therefore concluded that there was no need to change the policy at this time.

-However, for all the compensation elements, the Management Board Based on feedback by shareholders on the remuneration policy and the Remuneration Report 2019, as discussed prior to and during the General Meeting of 2020, the Remuneration Committee reviewed Avantium's decision not to disclose the exact actual targets in advance.
-However, it maintained its view that these qualify as strategically and commercially sensitive information. while confirming that the targets set are fully in line with the long-term strategy of Avantium to maximise the value of its technologies.
+Based on feedback by shareholders on the remuneration policy and the Remuneration Report 2019, as discussed prior to and during the General Meeting of 2020, the Remuneration Committee reviewed Avantium's decision not to disclose the exact actual targets in advance.
+However, it maintained its view that these auglify as strategically and commercially sensitive information. while confirming that the targets set are fully in line with the long-term strategy of Avantium to maximise the value of its technologies.
 The Remuneration Committee furthermore maintains its existing view on the arguments to offer a one-off fixed award of share options to the members of the Supervisory Board upon their appointment.